 One of the central goals of the course is that you improve your ability to communicate mathematics clearly, both in writing and verbally.
-Learning to write precise and complete mathematical arguments is a challenging endeavor and may be somewhat different from your experiences in previous math courses.
+Learning to write precise and complete mathematical arguments is a challenging endeavor that you will refine over your undergraduate career.
 However, the process will not only aid your mathematical development but can also greatly improve your clarity of thought in other disciplines as well.

 Format for the Write-ups